Sep 12, 2023

 Better utilisation of the fertiliser by the plant

-Targeted placement of the fertiliser in the area of the seed grain leads to clearly improved nutrient utilisation, since the availability to the plant increases.
-Higher availability allows for a reduction in the total amount fertiliser applied per hectare.
-Initial investigations by the Technical University of Cologne predicted fertiliser savings of 25 % at a similar yield level.
+Targeted placement of the fertiliser in the area of the seed leads to clearly improved nutrient utilisation, since the availability to the plant increases.
+The higher availability provided by spot application allows for a reduction in the total amount of fertiliser applied per hectare.
+Investigations carried out by the Technical University of Cologne predict fertiliser savings of 25% with the same yield level.

 In addition to the positive effects on environmental protection, there are further advantages for operational and work management.
-Direct cost savings from the reduced amounts of fertiliser required per hectare are accompanied by additional savings due to the higher output levels while sowing, since refill interruptions are reduced by 25 %.
-In regions with large animal stock levels, mineral fertiliser usage can be saved and the farm manure can be put to more effective use.
+Direct cost savings from the reduced amounts of fertiliser required per hectare are accompanied by additional savings due to the higher work rates while sowing, since refill stops are reduced by 25 %.
+In regions with a large animal stock levels, mineral fertiliser can be saved and the farm manure can be put to more effective use.

 The high saving in fertiliser not only provides considerable added value for the farmer, but contractors also save time and money, since they can increase output as a result of the reduced amount of downtime for fertiliser filling.
 The environment also benefits from the reduced and more efficient use of fertiliser.